-While the Catalog Price Rules are related to product conditions, the Cart Price Rules are discounts set for shopping cart.
-When the shopping carts of the customers meet these rules, they will get the correlative discount.
+While the Catalog Price Rules are related to product conditions, the Cart Price Rules are discounts set for the shopping cart.
+When the shopping carts of the customers meet these rules, they will get a correlative discount.
 It’s worth noting that the discount might be applied automatically once the conditions are fulfilled or after the buyers submit the coupon code – depending on the backend configuration.

-Here are some common examples of Cart Price Rules: buy 3 T-shirts get the 4th for free, buy 1 get 1 free, get 10% off when shipping in UK, spend $50 or more to get free shipping, 20% off over $200 purchase, get $50 off with PayPal checkout for orders over $200, 15% off for wholesalers and so on.
+Here are some common examples of Cart Price Rules: buy 3 T-shirts get the 4th for free, buy 1 get 1 free, get 10% off when shipping in the UK, spend $50 or more to get free shipping, 20% off over $200 purchase, get $50 off with PayPal checkout for orders over $200, 15% off for wholesalers and so on.

 There are 5 steps to create a new catalog price rule in Magento 2.
 Here we will create a discount of $50 on the cart when the customers spend more than $1000.

-1st step: Navigate to Cart Price Rule in backend menu
+Step 1: Navigate to Cart Price Rule in backend menu

-Go the Admin Panel, navigate to MARKETING, choose Cart Price Rule (under Promotions), and then click on the Add New Rule button.
+Go to the Admin Panel, navigate to MARKETING, choose Cart Price Rule (under Promotions), and then click on the Add New Rule button.

 (Admin Panel => MARKETING => Cart Price Rule => Add New Rule)

-2nd step: Add Cart Price Rule Information
+Step 2: Add Cart Price Rule Information

 Firstly, you must add the rule name and its short description (optional)

-Secondly, set “Active” for Status field.
+Secondly, set “Active” for the Status field.